Elopteryx

-Elopteryx is a genus of, perhaps troodontid, maniraptoran theropod dinosaur based on fragmentary fossils found in late Cretaceous Period rocks of Romania.
-The single species, Elopteryx nopcsai, is known only from very incomplete material, and therefore is considered a nomen dubium ("dubious name") by most paleontologists.
+Elopteryx is a genus of paravian theropod dinosaur based on fragmentary fossils found in Late Cretaceous rocks of Romania.
+The single species, Elopteryx nopcsai, was known only from very incomplete material until new specimens were reported in the 21st century.
+Balaur bondoc might represent a junior synonym of this taxon.

 History of discovery and naming

 Initial finds

 In the late nineteenth or early twentieth century, the famous Hungarian paleontologist Franz Nopcsa von Felső-Szilvás found near Sînpetru, in what is now the Romanian region of Transylvania, some bone fragments of a small theropod.
 These were acquired by the British Museum of Natural History.
 In 1913, curator Charles William Andrews named these as the type species Elopteryx nopcsai.
 The genus name Elopteryx is from Ancient Greek helos (ἕλος), "marsh" + pteryx (πτέρυξ), "wing".
 The specific name honors Nopcsa.
 Initially, Elopteryx was described from its holotype, a proximal left femur, specimen BMNH A1234.
 A second upper left thighbone fragment, BMNH A1235, was referred.
 A distal left tibiotarsus was also tentatively assigned to this taxon; it was initially classified with the same specimen number as the holotype and was found in close proximity, but may not be from the same individual (see below).
 This has since been relabeled and is now specimen BMNH A4359.
 The exact location and time of the discoveries are today unknown.
-The fossils date from the early-late Maastrichtian (Begudian) faunal stage, circa 71-66 million years ago, originating from the Sânpetru Formation of the Hațeg Island.
+The fossils date from the early-late Maastrichtian (Begudian) faunal stage, circa 70-66 million years ago, originating from the Sânpetru Formation of the Hațeg Island.
 The animal was by Andrews believed to be a pelecaniform seabird.

 In 1929 the Hungarian paleontologist Kálmán Lambrecht referred two more specimens: BMNH A PAL.1528 and BMNH A PAL.1588, respectively a left and a right tibiotarsus.
 In 1933 Lambrecht named a separate family Elopterygidae.

 The supposed family Elopterygidae was initially placed in the suborder Sulae – then still in the polyphyletic "Pelecaniformes" – in 1963 by Pierce Brodkorb in his fossil bird catalogue, and the Cenozoic genera Argillornis and Eostega were moved to it.
 These two are unequivocal derived neornith birds and the latter indeed seems to be an ancient sulid, whereas Argillornis has turned out to be referrable to the giant pseudotooth bird Dasornis which was almost certainly not very closely related to the Sulae.
 Reconstruction attempts of E. nopcsai like this are based on this presumed affiliation with gannets and cormorants.
 But more recent studies would result in radically different interpretations.